 The liver produces alpha-1 antitrypsin in response to signals from the body for illness (fever, inflammatory signals).
-This is so that it counteracts the neutrophil’s production of elastase at a time when the neutrophils are actively combating an infection. [ref ]
+Therefore, it counteracts the neutrophil’s production of elastase at a time when the neutrophils are actively combating an infection. [ref ]

-There are two mutations for alpha-1 antitrypsin deficiency that are more common.
-They are known as Pi*Z and Pi*S. The mutations cause differences in the alpha-1 antitrypsin enzyme, and there can be different outcomes based on which mutation a person carries.
+The two, most common mutations for alpha-1 antitrypsin deficiency are known as Pi*Z and Pi*S. The mutations cause differences in the alpha-1 antitrypsin enzyme, and there can be different outcomes based on which mutation a person carries.

 If you are reading through the research on alpha-1 antitrypsin deficiency, the normal version of the gene is referenced as Pi*M.

-The Pi*Z and Pi*S mutations cause the alpha-1 trypsin protein to be misfolded when it is produced in the liver.
-Because the shape of the protein is altered, the mutant alpha-1 antitrypsin will get stuck within the liver, unable to make it to the lungs.
-The mutant proteins that are stuck in the liver cells increase the risk of cirrhosis (liver damage/failure).
+The Pi*Z and Pi*S mutations cause the alpha-1 trypsin protein to be misfolded when produced in the liver.
+Because the shape of the protein is altered, the mutant alpha-1 antitrypsin gets stuck within the liver, unable to make it to the lungs.
+The mutant proteins stuck in the liver cells increase the risk of cirrhosis (liver damage/failure).